Royal College of Pharmacy: National Pharmacy Boards

 The three boards provide professional leadership and advocacy support for pharmacy practice in England, Scotland and Wales respectively.
-They are currently chaired by Tase Oputu, Jonathan Burton and Dr Geraldine McCaffrey respectively.
-The members of the boards are elected by the members of the society, but the members of the assembly are not.
-The members of the assembly are elected by members of the boards.
-The assembly is senior to the boards in terms of policy making.
+They are currently chaired by Mahendra Patel, Catriona Sinclair and Liz Hallett respectively.
+The members of the boards are elected by the members of the society, but the members of the senate are not.
+The members of the senate are elected by members of the boards.
+The senate is senior to the boards in terms of policy making.